Housing benefits in Finland

 • the household’s combined income

-• where the home is located.
+• where the dwelling is located.

 Read more about general housing allowance on Kela’s website.

-Housing assistance for pensioners
+Housing allowance for pensioners

 The following can get housing allowance for pensioners